-This is an obviously good business practice to give you legal protection, but it makes things official to ensure the contractor knows exactly what they should be doing.
+This is an obviously good business practice to give you legal protection, but it makes things official.
+It ensures the contractor knows exactly what they should be doing.
 If you’ve done that effectively, it will be easy for you to check the deliverables and make sure they’re on point.
-How do you know if they’re really working all the hours they’re billing you for?
+How do you know if they’re really working all the hours they’re billing you for?.
 The answer to these questions begins and ends with clear outcomes.
 You must get your house in order first so you can set your expectations clearly from the beginning.
 If you’re ever in doubt, many outsourcing tools have software on the back end to precisely track how your virtual assistant uses their time.
 But when the right expectations are set, you shouldn’t need to big brother.

-Start by getting your own business system and process in place, then assess where the key bottlenecks are and tease out the exact tasks and outcomes that would help remove those bottlenecks and get more deals flowing in.
+Start by getting your own business system and process in place.
+Assess where the key bottlenecks are and tease out the exact tasks and outcomes.
+It would help remove those bottlenecks and get more deals flowing in.
 Then write up a job description with precise results and an idea of what success looks like in this role.